“Easy is the descent to hell, for the door to the underworld lies open both day and night.

 He was right; and though she’d never admit it, he almost always was.
 This was no time for her to wallow in self-pity.
 They had to find Aang, so she rose to her feet and nodded confidently.
 “Okay.”

 Jumping aboard Appa, the three teenagers immediately took to flight, looking for Aang and the Fire Prince.
 But as they climbed high above the protective walls of the oasis, the frozen tundra unveiled before them was a vast and unforgiving terrain.
 A blizzard raged, obscuring both sky and land, but Appa would not be discouraged and neither would they.

-“Don’t worry,” Princess Yue told Katara encouragingly.
+“Don’t worry.”
+Princess Yue placed a hand on Katara’s.
 “Prince Zuko can’t be getting too far in this weather.”

-“I’m not worried they’ll get away in the blizzard,” Katara intoned softly, looking down at a large crack of ice on the tundra below.
+“I’m not worried they’ll get away in the blizzard.”
+Katara glanced down at a large crack of ice on the tundra below and frowned.
 “I’m worried that they won’t.”

 “They’re not going to die in this blizzard!”
-Sokka said, exasperated.
+Sokka shook his head, exasperated.
 “If we know anything, it’s that Zuko never gives up.”
 His grip on the reins tightened as he blinked through the howling storm.
 “They’ll survive, and we’ll find them.”